No, not that kind of date. Sorry if that’s what brought you here.

 Reading this was hard work.
 From the first time 1927 was mentioned, it was clear that all of these things happened that year – so why keep repeating it?

-(We can also make this kind of narrative less mind-numbing by using other ways of saying when something happened – ‘a week later’, ‘the following Saturday’, ‘towards the end of the month’ and so on – bearing in mind that the reader doesn’t always need to know the exact date.)
+(We can also make this kind of narrative less mind-numbing by using other ways of saying when something happened – ‘a week later’, ‘the following Saturday’, ‘towards the end of the month’ and so on.
+The reader won’t always care about the exact date.)

 Finally, if you’re writing the month first and you’re mentioning the year, it makes sense to put a comma after the day: ‘June 1, 1994’.
 Otherwise, the two numbers would look awkward together: ‘June 1 1994’.

 Month names are often abbreviated to three or four letters: ‘Jan’, ‘Sept’, ‘Nov’ and so on.
 This makes sense in a table, or on a graph or chart, where space is at a premium: the full names of some months would be too cumbersome.
-In normal sentences, though, this style is best avoided: it can make you look lazy.
+In normal sentences, though, this style is best avoided: it can make the reader stumble, and can make you look lazy.

 Digits for dates